marcossegovia/ddd-cqrs-eventsourcing/README.md

 It is a good idea to provide specific views for specific roles within the application.

-## Event Subscriber
+## Projections

-A special subscriber registers to receive all Domain Events published by the Write Model.
+Special subscribers registers to receive all Domain Events published by the Write Model.
-The Subscriber uses each Domain Event to update the Read Model to reflect the most recent changes to the Write Model.
+The Subscriber uses each Domain Event to update the Read Model in order to reflect the most recent changes from the Write Model.
 So it implies that **each Event must be rich enough to supply all the data necessary** to produce the correct state in the Read Model.
 --- Implementing Domain Driven Design.
 Vaughn Vernon.